Rain Gardens: Using Spectacular Wetland Plantings to Reduce Runoff

 In a natural landscape—a forest, say—there's generally very little runoff.
 The soil and its dense cover of leaf litter and vegetation act as a sponge, absorbing most precipitation.
 But because we've replaced so much natural groundcover with impervious surfaces, rainfall no longer soaks into the soil as readily as it once did.
 As a result, huge volumes of runoff flow from countless roofs and compacted lawns down driveways and roads to storm sewers, carrying pesticides, motor oil, and other pollutants to nearby streams and rivers, fouling surface waters and destroying aquatic life through sheer physical force.
 The U.S. Environmental Protection Agency estimates that a typical city block generates nine times more runoff than a woodland area of the same size.
 According to the EPA, storm-water runoff is the leading threat to the nation's estuaries and the third-largest problem facing lakes.

 After a few minor calculations, Don and I determined that more than 20 thousand gallons of water pour off our roof each year.
-(To figure out how much rain runs off your roof, use the formula in Resources.)
+(To figure out how much rain runs off your roof, use the formula in the box below.)
 We wanted to find a natural, low-tech way to dissipate the runoff and encourage it to seep into the soil.
 We decided to create a rain garden by directing the storm water from our downspouts into a low area we excavated and filled with lovely wetland wildflowers.

 Designing With Nature